ninja-build/ninja/HACKING.md

     ./ninja_test
     gcov build/*.o

-Look at the generated `.gcov` files directly, or use your favorit gcov viewer.
+Look at the generated `.gcov` files directly, or use your favorite gcov viewer.

 ### Using afl-fuzz